 The only thing to watch out for here is fitments.
 You really do get what you pay for, so always look for a good quality item that lists your specific model as an application.
 You don’t want it coming off in your hand at an inconvenient moment now, do you?
-Most good knobs will simply screw onto the thread left on the standard gearstick, or be tailored for your car if it has a ‘lift up reverse’ or other awkward fitment.
+Most good knobs will simply screw onto the thread left on the standard gearstick.
+Or, you might need a tailored one if your car has a ‘lift up reverse’ or other awkward fitment.
 In other words, one car may be different to the next, and there’s no such thing as a truly universal gear knob.
-Generally speaking, the items that claim to be universal are universally guaranteed to fit fuc… (you get the picture)

 Top Contact: Kode – kodeshop.co.uk

 There’s two key things that you need to know about aftermarket steering wheels.
 First, the right choice will always look the bollocks, and show the world that you’ve gone to all the effort of finishing off your interior, not to mention removed your airbag, all in the pursuit of modifying glory.
 And second… er yeah, in 99.99% of cases, they won’t have an airbag.
 This isn’t a safety issue as such; we all know that you wear your seatbelt and aren’t going to crash your pride and joy anytime soon.
-It’s more that, if your airbag light on the dash is illuminated for all to see, you’ll not only fail your MOT, but all the other airbags in the car won’t work either.
+It’s more that, if your airbag light on the dash remains on, you’ll not only fail your MOT, but all the other airbags in the car won’t work either.

-So, when fitting a new steering wheel it’s vital to trick the car into thinking that the airbag is still fitted, and for this you’ll need the correct resistor or an ‘airbag delete kit’.
+So, when fitting a new steering wheel it’s vital to trick the car into thinking that it still has a steering wheel airbag, and for this you’ll need the correct resistor or an ‘airbag delete kit’.
 These aren’t universal, you’ll have to match up with the correct resistance for your particular car.
 This will keep the light out, ensure all your other airbags function, and make sure you’re the right side of the law.
 Read our full guide on airbag warning light deletes, here.

-Speaking of universal parts, too.
-The thing to remember here is that most aftermarket wheels are designed to be just that, to actually fit one to your car properly, you’ll also need a ‘boss’ which is an adaptor tailored to your specific model.
+Most aftermarket wheels are ‘universal’, so to actually fit one to your car properly, you’ll also need a boss which is an adaptor for your specific model.
 Don’t get caught out with the wrong PCD either – that’s right, steering wheels have PCDs, too.
 This is the measurement of the bolts that fit your wheel to the boss, and it’s crucial to make sure the wheel you choose, matches the PCD of the boss.

 The two most popular steering wheel PCDs you find here in the UK are 6x70mm, commonly known as ‘MOMO’ fitment (also fits Sparco, Isotta, Kode and NRG).
 And 6x74mm, known as Nardi (also fits Personal).
 They’re easy to mix up, so always double check to avoid getting a wonky wheel, or one that doesn’t fit at all.

-With all that, there is some good news though, it’s scientifically proven that a good steering wheel can be a genuine performance enhancing mod.
-If it feels better, you’re more comfortable, you’ll often get more feedback and that means you’ll be a better driver.
+With all that, there is some good news though.
+It’s scientifically proven that a good steering wheel can genuinely enhance performance.
+If it feels better, you’re more comfortable, and you’ll often get more feedback meaning you’ll be a better driver.
 Makes sense to us.

 In any case, that’s the first consideration – weight.
-There are many options when it comes to modifying the seats you actually need; you could retrim the originals in leather or get custom designed covers from Seatskinz for maximum poshness, or fit standard seats from a better model.
+There are many options when it comes to modifying the seats you actually need; you could retrim the originals in leather, or commission custom covers from Seatskinz for maximum poshness.
+You could even fit standard seats from a better model.
 But, chances are standard perches will be heavy, so for many, switching to aftermarket items is all about shedding poundage.
-In some cases, you could save up to 20kg per seat because many aftermarket items are specifically designed to be light, and manufactured using fibreglass, carbon fibre or even Kevlar.
+In some cases, you could save up to 20kg per seat because many aftermarket items are intentionally lighter, thanks to construction from fiberglass, carbon fiber or even Kevlar.

 Recliners on the other hand tend to be more supportive than standard, but less supportive than buckets… and a hell of a lot more respectful to your backside which may have to sit in them for hours on end.
 All we can say here is choose wisely and get yourself parked in a few different models before you commit.